 - Humanoid - We can only capture human motion at this time, so need humanoid characters to match the animation.

-- .FBX File Type - We currently only support this type of 3D file upload at this time.
+- .FBX & .GLB File Types - We currently only support these type of 3D file upload at this time.

 Where can I find 3D characters?

 We have partnered with Wolf3D, enabling the creation of custom avatars directly within Animate 3D.
 Using the Ready Player Me avatar generator, you can create your own character, which then gets saved directly to your account, ready for animation!
 Check out our walkthrough for how to use this feature.